Dardanelles (band)

-Dardanelles are a four-piece indie rock band from Melbourne, Australia formed in early 2006.
+Dardanelles are an Australian indie rock band from Melbourne formed in early 2006.
 Often incorrectly labelled or billed as "The Dardanelles", they are named after the narrow strait in northwestern Turkey of the same name.

-Biography
+History

 The founding four members met during university after moving to Melbourne from Sydney, Brisbane, Adelaide and Geelong and shortly afterwards formed the band.

 After streaming their first recordings online, they were signed to a Sydney-based label who co-opted the songs to form half of the debut EP of the same name, which was released in November 2006 to critical acclaim.

 The EP spawned the singles "Origami Tree" and "Of Course You Said", was released later that year alongside remixes by Riot in Belgium and others.

 The band's debut album Mirror Mirror was released in October 2007.
 Widely seen as a departure from their guitar focused debut EP, it took sections of their fanbase and the music industry alike by surprise, and aroused a passionated critical response.

 It was flagged in the domestic music press as "the finest Australian album of 2007 bar none", "A seminal record", "Flat-out outstanding.... epoch-making" and "the most ambitious record of the year".

 The single "Footsteps" received heavy rotation on Triple J.

 The album was reissued in 2008 with a bonus disc featuring 8 tracks.

 In March 2008, Mirror Mirror was shortlisted for the Australian Music Prize.
 Inpress music-critics poll ranked Mirror Mirror at No. 6 in its year-end list.
 It was one of only two Australian albums on the list.